Soft neutral flowers symbolizing gentle burnout recovery, rest without guilt, and self-compassion — Talk2Tessa.

 • Small practices, like the 10-minute Rest Reset, begin to restore energy.

-• AI Prompt Flows at Talk2Tessa provide structured, kind support for burnout recovery.
+• AI Prompt Flows at Talk2Tessa provide structured, kind support for burnout recovery without shame.

-• Start gently: try the Free Self-Compassion Flow or continue with the 6-Day Rest & Renewal Program.
+• Start gently: try the Free Self-Compassion Flow or continue with a guided program.

-Rest Without Guilt — 1-Day Burn-Out Recovery Program
+Mockup preview of the Rest Without Guilt – 1 Day Burnout Recovery Program

 Tessa, MSc Psychologist and founder of Talk2Tessa